OneGet/oneget/readme.md

 ### Understanding the OneGet code repository

-OneGet is under rapid development, and so you get to see just how the sausage is being made.
+OneGet is under rapid development, so you get to see just how the sausage is being made.
 I try to keep the master branch clean and buildable, but my own working branch can get pretty damn wild and I make no bones about some of this.
 I work fast, I make big changes, and I try to keep my eye on the target.

-Feel free to clone the repository, and check out the different branches:
+Feel free to clone the repository and check out the different branches:

 #### Branches